Fawad Ahmed

-Fawad Ahmed (فواد احمد; born 5 February 1982) is a Pakistan-born Australian cricketer.
-He was granted Australian citizenship in July 2013.
+Fawad Ahmed (فواد احمد; born 10 March 1979) is an Australian former cricketer.
+Born in Pakistan, he was granted Australian citizenship in July 2013.
 In August and September 2013, he played for the Australian cricket team in both a T20I and an ODI series against England.
-He is the cousin of Pakistani international cricketers Junaid Khan and Yasir Shah.
+He is one of two Pakistan-born cricketers to play cricket for Australia the other is Usman Khawaja.

 Career

 Born in Swabi, Khyber Pakhtunkhwa province, Ahmed began playing cricket for Swabi District in local competitions.
 Playing as a right-arm leg spinner, he made his first-class debut for Abbottabad in 2005, playing two matches before being dropped from the side.
 Ahmed resumed playing first-class cricket in 2009, playing for Pakistan Customs in the Quaid-i-Azam Trophy, and later that year also played three further matches for Abbottabad.
 His best bowling figures, 6/109, were taken for Pakistan Customs against the Karachi Whites, in January 2009.

 Ahmed left Pakistan in 2010, emigrating to Australia on a short-stay visa sponsored by the Yoogali Cricket Association.
 Soon after arrival, he applied for refugee status, claiming he was persecuted by religious extremists for playing and coaching cricket.
-His hometown is in northwest Pakistan, a region that borders Afghanistan and is affected by the current War in North-West Pakistan.
+His hometown is in northwest Pakistan, a region that borders Afghanistan and was affected by the War in North-West Pakistan.
 Choosing to live in Melbourne, Victoria, Ahmed took up playing with Hoppers Crossing in the Victorian Turf Cricket Association, and soon progressed to playing for Melbourne University in Victorian Premier Cricket.
 Ahmed also participated in Melbourne's largest 'open' T20 event run by Infinity Cricket in 2011 & 2012 representing the Western Warriors who were winners.
 He was named the Best Bowler of the 2012 Infinity T20 Cricket Tournament.

 Despite having his initial application declined, he was granted permanent residency in November 2012.
 Later that month, Ahmed signed with the Melbourne Renegades, having been granted a special exemption to play in the Big Bash League.

 He made his debut in the Big Bash League in January 2013, taking 0/34 on debut, and was subsequently selected in the Prime Minister's XI to play against the West Indies.